November 25, 2025

 How to Build Your Own Sustainable Vendor List

-Real Talk: Sustainable Sourcing Is a Mindset, Not a Checklist
+Sustainable FF&E Sourcing Is a Mindset, Not Just a Checklist

-Sustainability in FF&E isn’t a trend to ride; it’s a responsibility we carry as designers shaping the built environment.
-When you consistently choose sustainable FF&E products, you’re designing spaces that feel better, age better, and ultimately do better for the world.
+Sustainability in FF&E is more than a trend.
+It is a responsibility for designers shaping the built environment.
+When you consistently choose sustainable FF&E products, you create spaces that feel better, perform better, age better, and support a more responsible design process.

-Better for you.
-Better for your clients.
-Better for the spaces you create.
+Better for your process.
+Better for your clients and Better for the spaces you create.

 Conclusion